Restructuring and insolvency in Germany: overview

 Insolvency of the licensor.
-The license agreement likewise initially continues to be effective.
-In this case, the insolvency administrator has the right to choose whether or not to continue to perform the license agreement.
-The choice of performance cannot be excluded in the license agreement (except for narrowly defined exceptions).
-Therefore the current law is not favourable to licensees.
+The licence agreement likewise initially continues to be effective.
+The insolvency administrator can choose whether or not to continue performing the licence agreement.
+The choice of performance cannot be excluded in the licence agreement (except for narrowly defined exceptions).
+Therefore, the current law is not favourable to licensees.

 The principle of universality applies in insolvency proceedings.
 Therefore, insolvency proceedings relate to all of the debtor's assets (regardless of their location) and apportion the assets among all creditors (regardless of their residence) under uniform liability rules.
 Insolvency proceedings in other jurisdictions are therefore automatically recognised in Germany (with a public policy exception).

 German courts co-operate in relation to publication and registration obligations in concurrent proceedings.

 Regulation (EC) 1346/2000 on insolvency proceedings (Insolvency Regulation) applies in cross-border cases opened until 25 June 2017.
 For insolvency proceedings opened on 26 June 2017 or later, Regulation (EU) 2015/848 will apply.

 The reformed Insolvency Regulation (EC) 1346/2000 was revised in order to improve the efficiency of the European framework for resolving cross-border insolvency cases.

 An extension to the scope of the Regulation by revising the definition of "insolvency proceedings" to include:

 other insolvency proceedings for natural persons that did not fit into the definition of Regulation (EC) 1346/2000.

 A definition of a debtor's centre of main interests (COMI), including a suspect period of three months for companies and self-employed individuals, and six months for consumers.